If you’re self-motivated, organised and need flexible hours, then a job as a cleaner could be perfect for you.

-- Your first reference should ideally be from your supervisor who you’ve been working closely with in your most recent role.
+- Your first reference should ideally be from a senior colleague or manager who you’ve been working closely with in your most recent role.
 The second reference can be from a current colleague, or line manager or supervisor from a previous job.
 It’s best practice to ask someone if they will be a reference for you before they are contacted.
 Be aware that not all employers actually contact references, but it’s important to have them available if needed

 - It’s important to remember that while you are in your current job, consider that you may not want your reference (eg. your current boss) to be contacted until you have had an interview for a new possible job, or are actually offered it.
 This is because, for instance, if you weren’t offered the new job, and end up staying in your current job then you might not want your manager having been contacted as a reference.
 It can cause tension or awkward conversations about why you were trying to leave.
 A good way to get around this is to simply write ‘References available on request’.
 This shows the new employer that they can ask you for them as needed, but also means you can ask them to only contact them if you are offered the job, and then have time to ask the reference if it’s okay for them to be contacted.
 Most potential employers will be happy to wait to do this after offering you the job

 - If you have only had one previous job, or have been studying, it is okay to include a tutor as a reference, or someone else as a character reference (who is not related to you)